COMMUNITY SERVICE

 Lex Lux Projection Shows

 The LexLux Animated Projection Mapping project was a key feature of the LexLux illumination activity (2025) in the town of Lexington.
 In collaboration with the Munroe Center for the Arts and the Lexington Lyceum Advocates (LLA), the Youth STEAM Initiative team created two unique projection mapping installations that seamlessly blended creativity, technology, and historical storytelling.
 This interdisciplinary project showcased the powerful fusion of art and technology, demonstrating how innovation can reimagine public spaces.
 More than just a visual spectacle, the installation fostered a sense of community, sparking curiosity, conversation, and a deeper appreciation for Lexington’s cultural heritage.
-For more information about the project, please see the link and leadership section.

 Final Projection Video: Lexington Historical Society & Ellen Stone Building